ga-wdi-boston/rails-activerecord-crud-study/study.md

 <!-- your response here -->
 ```

-## Reference documentation for CRUD
+## Reference Documentation for CRUD

 Which ActiveRecord method creates new objects?
 Does this method persist objects
 as rows in the database, or is there another required method for persistence?